 We’ll come onto the tools of the trade, A.K.A. employee engagement surveys next, but these are no use to you if you don’t know what you’re looking for.

-And engaged employee is fundamentally driven to contribute, actively, to the achievement of organisational goals and objectives.
+And engaged employee is fundamentally driven to contribute, actively, to the achievement of organizational goals and objectives.
 They are motivated and in-tune with those objectives, seeing them as aligned with their own.
 As such, they are focused performers with a wide range of skills in their arsenal from being a supportive and effective communicator through to being an insightful decision-maker.

 So, how do you develop and interpret engagement surveys that tease this out?